shipdocs/plandex/NANOGPT_SUBSCRIPTION_MODELS.md

 }
 ```

-**Why GLM-4.6 for advanced tasks:**
+**Why DeepSeek for advanced tasks:**
-- Superior coding performance (benchmarks show it outperforms Claude 4.5 Sonnet)
-- Advanced agentic capabilities
-- Strong reasoning abilities
+- DeepSeek R1 has strong reasoning capabilities
+- DeepSeek V3 is fast and capable for coding
-- Available on your subscription at no cost
+- Both confirmed working on your subscription at no cost

 ## Testing Results